Adelaide, Abbess of Vilich: Life

-In c.1000, Adelaide's sister Bertrada, abbess of St Mary in the Capitol died.
+In c.1000, Adelaide's sister Bertrada, abbess of St. Mary in the Capitol died.
 Archbishop Heribert of Cologne expressed wishes for Adelaide to assume responsibility for the abbey.
-Initially, Adelaide declined the offer allegedly due to the distance between Vilich and St Mary in the Capitol.
-Despite this, Archbishop Heribert of Cologne managed to enforce his wish by contacting the emperor in Aachen.
-It is not clear from the Vita Adelheidis if this had been emperor Otto III or Henry II.
-Adelaide was subsequently called to the court and confirmed as abbess of St Mary in the Capitol.
-Adelaide's new position led to her charitable work in Vilich becoming well-known in the city of Cologne.
+Adelaide was subsequently called to the court and confirmed as abbess of St. Mary's.
+Adelaide's charitable became well known in Cologne.
 Her favourable reputation increased after bad harvests in the following years, during which Adelaide cared for the people in Cologne.
 While her relationship with Archbishop Heribert is described by the vita as one of caritas, the sisters at Vilich are depicted as feeling neglected due to Adelaide spending time in Cologne.

 On 5 February of an unknown year, Adelaide died of a sore throat in the company of her friend Archbishop Heribert.
 Her sisters from Vilich did not believe a message describing Adelaide's illness and arrived after she had died.
 Archbishop Heribert wished for Adelaide to be buried in Cologne, but the sisters convinced him to have her buried in Vilich.